Elder Law Representation

 In order to be eligible obtain Medicaid coverage for “in-home” home care, the applicant’s income and resources must not exceed Medicaid guidelines.
 Our firm handles Medicaid planning and applications for “in-home” nursing care.

-Medicaid Planning for Nursing Home Care
+Emergency Medicaid Planning & Nursing Home Care

 When it comes to Medicaid planning for nursing home care, many people have heard of the 5-year “look-back period”.
 They worry that planning done less than 5 years before a person needs such Medicaid benefits won’t be beneficial.
 While Medicaid planning done 5 years in advance is better than planning done 5 minutes in advance, it’s never too late!
 Our firm handles Medicaid planning and applications for nursing home care.